Supportive housing: Supportive housing in rehabilitation

-In the capacity building context, support services can be integral to maintaining the housing, the tenant or cooperative relationships, the financial and economic security, the contribution to the family and neighborhoods, and the growth opportunities to return to a valued life situation.

-In the 21st Century, supportive housing is linked to affordable housing ("affordable housing crisis") which affects communities throughout the US.
-The 1990s developments and creation of the term supportive housing encompass models of community housing ("and disability") from the 1970s (e.g., first United Way mental health agency in New York) to new investments in new supported housing developments in the late 2000s (NYS Governor's press release).

-Supportive housing encompasses a range of approaches including single sites (housing developments or apartment buildings in which units are designated as supportive housing) or scattered-site programs in which participants often use rent subsidies to obtain housing from a private landlord and supportive services may be provided through home visits.
-Services in supportive housing are flexible and primarily focused on the outcome of housing stability.
-New approaches to supportive housing include explorations of home ownership for people with disabilities, and a range of diverse consumer-directed, personal assistance and community support services focused on community integration and support.
-Most common, however, with collaborations involving state, federal, and local governments and non-profit sectors are congregate housing programs with service enhancements and increasing choices.

 From 2002 to 2007, an estimated 65,000 to 72,000 units of supportive housing were created in the United States.
 This represents about half the supply of supported housing units.
 Of the new units added, about half were targeted towards chronically homeless individuals, and one-fifth were for homeless families.
 According to the United States Department of Housing and Urban Development (HUD), the number of Permanent Supportive Housing beds in the US increased from 188,636 to 353,800 between 2007 and 2017.
 Although of the shelter population, the majority remain as single, adult males of minority groups (approximately 65%), 38% were between 31 and 50 years old, and 38% had a disability; the rest were homeless families with a high concentration (likely due to high housing costs) in the states of California, New York and Florida.

 Populations served

 Sponsors of supportive housing projects generally aim to serve a specific population; the characteristics of those served and the housing program range widely: However, supporters of regular housing and support services in the community suggest choice based on other personal, social, and situational factors than specific population basis (e.g., choice of roommates or housemates, neighborhoods they live in).
-Targeted population groups (homeless initiatives) include: